The Importance of Effective Tenant Communication

 Don’t Let the Lease Speak for Itself

-It’s the tenant’s responsibility to read and understand the lease, and even though an “I forgot” defense won’t hold any water in or out of the courts, forget they will.
-No tenant is ever going to memorize the lease, and after a couple months into the contract, they might have forgotten about important elements.
+It’s the tenant’s responsibility to read and understand the lease.
+But even though an “I forgot” defense won’t hold any water in or out of the courts, no tenant is going to memorize the lease.
+After a couple months into the contract, they might have forgotten about important elements.
 If you sense that tenants are getting a little lax about something you placed in the lease, politely remind them before an issue comes to a head.
 This can go for payment due dates, late fees, and maintenance requests.
 When sending out reminders or contacting a tenant out of concern, don’t make it feel like an interrogation – starting a discussion with negativity doesn’t leave much room for maintaining a solid landlord-tenant relationship.
 It’s also a great idea to provide your tenant with a copy of their lease agreement after signing.
 Printing them a copy and handing it to them can be nice – you know they received it – but they’ll also be prone to losing it.
 A service like Innago sends them a digital copy of their lease and can be a great way to ensure your tenants always have access to the important information they need.

 Be Professional, but Not Distant